acquitelol/elle/README.md

 ### ♡ **How to run**

-* Elle has only one third-party dependency, so you can simply do the following:
+* Elle has no third-party dependencies, so you can simply do the following:
   * Ensure you have [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), [Rust](https://www.rust-lang.org/), and the [QBE](https://c9x.me/compile/) compiler backend.

     ```terminal